Indigenous Student Services (ISS) strives to be a home away from home for Indigenous students.

 The IHLL also:

-- provides knowledge shares about upcoming professional development opportunities.
+- shares knowledge about upcoming professional development opportunities and

 - connects students with mentors and tutors.